ayushWeb07/miniGPT/README.md

 ## 📚 Dataset

-We use the roneneldan/TinyStories dataset, a synthetic dataset of short stories written in simple language.
+We use the roneneldan/TinyStories dataset, a synthetic dataset of short stories written in simple language, specifically tailored for 4-5 year old kids.
-It is designed for training and experimenting with small LMs while keeping compute requirements low.

 ---